Interlisp/Interlisp.github.io/content/en/about/_index.md

 ---
 ## More background

-The early development of Interlisp-D during the early development of Smalltalk, with ideas shared both ways.
 Interlisp-D was launched as a product from Xerox in 1980.
 It was a base from which AI applications were built, as well as a research project in its own right.

-For example, Interlisp evolved the notions of structure editing from an interactive "teletype" structure editor, a Display editor (DEdit) to [SEDIT](https://www.youtube.com/watch?v=2qsmF8HHskg).
+Interlisp evolved the notions of structure editing from an interactive "teletype" structure editor, a Display editor (DEdit) to [SEDIT](https://www.youtube.com/watch?v=2qsmF8HHskg).
 Masterscope and the file manager included system-management tools that combined features of version control and build systems, with comprehensive cross referencing support.

 The 1970s and 80s saw major advances in computing and Human-Computer interaction.
 Interlisp was one of the many experimental systems developed during these heady times.
 It represents and early example of a system with a GUI (Graphical User Interface), and IDE (Integrated Development Environment) and within the Xerox PARC environment, it was an early example of a network enabled machine supporting email, file sharing, printing and more.
 In essence it was a forerunner of today's computing systems.